LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 	!!! warning "Flux proxy cmd execution"

       Beware of executing commands while under `flux proxy`.
 Unless it's a flux command, or you're wrapping with `flux run`/etc, that command will run on your local node, not the remote allocation.
-Anything run this way, like say maestro's conductor process launched by `maestro run` will be summarily killed upon exiting `flux proxy`.
+Anything run this way, such as Maestro's conductor process launched by `maestro run`, will be immediately terminated when you exit `flux proxy`.

 ## Example Specs